University of California-Irvine logo

 Key Highlights

-• Designated as an "R1: Doctoral University – Very high research activity" with $609.6 million in research and development expenditures in 2023.
+• Classified as "R1: Doctoral Universities – Very high research activity," ranking 56th nationally in research and development expenditures ($609.6 million in 2023).

-• Named a "Public Ivy" in surveys, offering an education comparable to Ivy League institutions.
+• Recognized as a "Public Ivy" in 1985 and 2001 surveys, providing an education comparable to Ivy League institutions.

 • Established the first Earth System Science Department in the United States.